 - Inform students in a variety of ways (ECP, BlackBoard announcements, email, SMS) of what is expected of them before and during the semester in terms of preparing before class and engaging with others in class,

-- Explain that active learning learning has proven to be a much more effective way to learn.
+- Explain that active learning learning has proven to be an effective effective way for students to learn.
 See the Active learning section for the literature on this,

 - Develop some ice-breaker activities (Curtain University) to help set a collegial learning atmosphere.
 For more tips see the Face-to-Face Engagement section.